TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-08-24-what-if-we-remove-strings-from-symfony-extension-configuratoin.md

 <br>

 Common key for the "database name" is never the same across database platforms and language integration.
-Imagine the saved hours and lifes on Docker/Doctrine/CI typos:
+Imagine the saved hours and lives on Docker/Doctrine/CI typos:

 ```php
 return static function (DoctrineConfigurator $doctrineConfigurator): void {